Ntalapro/JS-and-Json-Practice/README.md

 # A Simple Todo-App
-An application i just buitl using to practice my Vanilla JS, HTML and CSS.
+An application i just built using to practice my Vanilla JS, HTML and CSS.
 Clone the Repo and Then Follow the requirements steps.

 ## Requirements